Oscilloscope tutorial and introduction

 - a summary or tutorial about the basics of oscilloscopes, O-scopes or scopes detailing their basics as the first page of a multipage in-depth tutorial.

-The oscilloscope or scope must be one of the most widely used and famous items of test equipment.
+The oscilloscope or scope must be one of the most widely used and famous test instruments.
 The oscilloscope is a type of test equipment that allows signal voltages to be display on a screen in a two dimensional format.
 In this way it is possible to see waveforms on the screen and understand how a circuit is performing.
 In view of this the scope is able to provide a far great level of detail than simpler items of test equipment.

 In view of its usefulness the oscilloscope is an essential item in any electronics laboratory and many other environments.
 Often several scopes may be required in a lab with wide ranging specifications to accommodate the wide range of measurements and applications that they may need to fulfil.